 Soccer players come in many different physical forms.
-Generally speaking, the tallest and heaviest players are goalkeepers, central defenders, and target man forwards.
+Generally, the tallest and heaviest players are goalkeepers, central defenders, and target man forwards.

 Scientifically speaking, there are 3 different body types:

 However, there are many examples of endomorphs in the game also.
-Physical characteristics and body type contribute to the ability of players and their suitability to certain positions but they are not definitive.
+Physical characteristics and body type contribute to players’ ability and suitability for certain positions, but they’re not definitive.

-As mentioned, soccer players fall into various forms of the three general body type categories (somatotypes).
+Soccer players fall into various forms of the three general body type categories (somatotypes).

 A mesomorph is naturally athletic.
 Mesomorphs have broad chests and shoulders, a large bone structure, they’re naturally muscular, and have low amounts of body fat.

 It’s important to note that these categories are relatively loose and that players can have traits from a mixture of body types.

-Body Types per Position
+Goalkeepers: Body Types

-The tallest player in the tournament was Croatian GK, Lovre Kalinic who is 6ft 7”.
+The tallest player in the tournament was Croatian GK, Lovre Kalinic, who’s 6ft 7”.
 The tallest player in the world currently is also a GK: Simon Bloch Jorgensen, who stands 6ft 10½”.

 - The average weight of a GK at the 2018 World Cup was 184lbs, almost 14lbs heavier than the average player.